toddledev/documentation/docs/09-components/04-compositions/index.md

 ![Add a slot element|16/9](add-a-slot-element.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-card-container?canvas-width=800&rightpanel=attributes&selection=nodes.Iry7BeAO7AjcLcJEL-sPT&canvas-height=800}

 ## Naming
-Slots in toddle work with a naming system:
+Slots in Nordcraft work with a naming system:
 - **Default slot**: A slot without a name attribute that receives any unassigned content
 - **Named slot**: A slot with a name attribute that receives content specifically targeted to it